babel/babel-loader/README.md

 ### Some files in my node_modules are not transpiled for IE 11

-Although we typically recommend not compiling `node_modules`, you may need to when using libraries that do not support IE 11. to compile them for IE 11 compatibility.
+Although we typically recommend not compiling `node_modules`, you may need to when using libraries that do not support IE 11.

-For this, we suggest passing an `exclude` function for maintainability.
+For this, you can either use a combination of `test` and `not`, or [pass a function](https://webpack.js.org/configuration/module/#condition) to your `exclude` option.
 You can also use negative lookahead regex as suggested [here](https://github.com/webpack/webpack/issues/2031#issuecomment-294706065).

 ```javascript
 {